Klemzig, South Australia: Settlement

 In March 1837 Colonel William Light completed surveying Kangaroo Island, Encounter Bay, Port Lincoln and the Adelaide Plains.
 Light eventually chose the Adelaide Plains as the most suitable location for the capital.

 The first groups of Old Lutheran emigrants arrived in Port Misery between October 1838 and January 1839.
 With the assistance of George Fife Angas, many attempted to integrate into the local community by becoming tradespeople and labourers.
 Due to the scarcity of work, the lack of English as their preferred language, and the prejudice from the already established British farmers, many Old Lutherans found settlement increasingly hard.

 In 1838, Klemzig was founded by these emigrants after George Fife Angas offered a section of land bordering the Torrens River, a few kilometres to the north-east of Adelaide.

+Klemzig Village served as a temporary settlement for Lutheran migrants, acting as a staging camp for migrants before they moved further inland.
+By 1880, the majority of the original inhabitants had departed, and many of the original structures had fallen into disrepair.

 Renaming

 Due to anti-German sentiment during World War I, the name of Klemzig was changed, as were many other German place names in Australia at the time.
 In 1917 Klemzig was renamed Gaza, commemorating the British victory in the Third Battle of Gaza, in which Australian troops had a major role.
 Klemzig was re-instated as the suburb name with the enactment of the South Australia Nomenclature Act of 1935 on 12 December 1935, but remnants of the name Gaza still exist with the local football club still bearing the name.
 During World War II, the residents of Klemzig petitioned the Government of South Australia on a number of occasions to have the name Gaza re-instated but these requests were denied.